 Sugar Free Peppermint Candies

-I order a bag of these on Amazon and was pleasantly surprised.
-You can crush them by pounding them or stick them in a blender.
+I ordered a bag of these on Amazon and was pleasantly surprised.
+You can crush them by pounding them or by sticking them in a blender.

 I put them in the blender to get the candies crushed fine.
 By hand would produce larger chunks, so that part is up to you!